Chair Douglas Fox

 Chemistry is the science that deals with the composition of materials, their structures and properties, the transformations they undergo, and the energy changes that accompany these transformations.
 Areas of study include general, organic, physical, analytical, and inorganic chemistry, as well as biochemistry and earth science.
 Students are encouraged to participate in research projects at all levels.

-The Department of Chemistry is equipped with standard chemical instrumentation, including spectrometers and chromatographic equipment.
-Laboratory facilities in the Hall of Science include modern teaching and research laboratories as well as specialized laboratories established for research in biochemistry, polymer chemistry, nanomaterials chemistry, electrochemistry, and carbohydrate chemistry.
+The Department of Chemistry is equipped with both standard and specialized chemical instrumentation, including spectrometers and chromatographic equipment.
+Laboratory facilities in the Hall of Science include modern teaching and research laboratories as well as specialized laboratories established for research in biochemistry, medicinal chemistry, polymer chemistry, nanomaterials chemistry, electrochemistry, and carbohydrate chemistry.
 Graduate and undergraduate students are involved in a variety of research projects using the facilities of the department or through cooperative agreements with many governmental laboratories.
 Students learn how to design, conduct, and analyze research in advanced laboratory courses as part of their curriculum.

-Faculty members are involved in conducting research in analytical chemistry, biochemistry, carbohydrate chemistry, inorganic chemistry, biotechnology, organic synthesis, electrochemical energy conversion, nanomaterials chemistry, and physical biochemistry.
+Faculty members are involved in conducting research in analytical chemistry, biochemistry, carbohydrate chemistry, inorganic chemistry, biotechnology, organic synthesis, electrochemical energy conversion, nanomaterials chemistry, and physical chemistry.
 Laboratory research projects for both BS and MS students are available in our own well-equipped modern building and also at many world-renowned research laboratories in the Washington, DC area.

 Research opportunities in the Washington area through internships, work-study programs, and special arrangements are available at the following laboratories: Center for Advanced Research in Biotechnology, Food and Drug Administration, National Institute of Standards and Technology, National Institutes of Health, Naval Medical Research Institute, Naval Research Laboratory, Naval Surface Weapons Laboratory, US Army Mobility Equipment Research and Development Command at Fort Belvoir, and the Walter Reed Army Institute of Research.
 Students who participate in these programs obtain experience with specialized equipment and interact with research scientists outside the university.